georchestra/cadastrapp/README.md

 # Cadastrapp

-:warning: The arcOpole model will be unsupported from Cadastrapp 1.9.
+:warning: The arcOpole model is unsupported from Cadastrapp 1.9 on.

 ## Summary